 Research by Boston Consulting Group demonstrated that the pandemic has highlighted the critical importance of innovation and at the same time identified a readiness gap.
 While 75% of executives surveyed placed innovation as a top-three priority, a 10% increase from before the pandemic, only 20% of companies are ready to scale innovation.
 Creating a culture of innovation does not stop solely at management levels, it requires the inclusion and collaboration of all employees, as well as a diversity of perspectives, backgrounds and skill sets.

 Yet the new work environment brought on by the pandemic has created challenges for cross-collaboration and over 60% of managers feel that they haven’t effectively learned how to empower remote teams.
 So how do organizations foster creativity and innovation, and how do employees and job seekers embrace and participate in an innovative culture?

-Introduced by Florence Rousseau, Director, Marketing & Communications, Magnet and moderated by Chantal Brine, CEO, EnPoint, we invite you to the next installment of the Building Future Ready Communities: Virtual Tour series for community building and an inspirational panel discussion and Q&A!
+Introduced by Florence Rousseau, Senior Manager, Marketing & Communications, Magnet and moderated by Chantal Brine, CEO, EnPoint, the event featured panelists:

 About the panelists: